-- The change over the same month in the prior year was consistently negative in the national S&P Retail Select Industry Index from November 2015 to November 2016. - Throughout the 2015-16 fiscal year and continuing through November of FY 2016-17, Florida's taxable sales remained positive for the same month over the prior year, even though they exhibited an overall pattern similar to the national Index.
+- The change over the same month in the prior year was consistently negative in the national S&P Retail Select Industry Index from November 2015 to November 2016.
+In December, it moved back into positive territory. - Throughout the 2015-16 fiscal year and continuing through December of FY 2016-17, Florida's taxable sales remained positive for the same month over the prior year, even though they exhibited an overall pattern similar to the national Index.
 The Florida monthly fluctuations were much greater than those seen in FY 2013-14 and FY 2014-15.